mdroque/Forecast-bikeshare-demand-using-time-series-models-in-R/README.md

 ## About

-This project aims to analyze historical bikeshare rental data and develop time series models to forecast future demand.
-The dataset includes daily counts of bike rentals along with corresponding weather and seasonal information.
-Various time series analysis techniques are applied to understand patterns, trends, and seasonality in the data, followed by the development of ARIMA models for forecasting.
+This project aims to analyze bikeshare rental data and develop time series models to forecast future demand.

 ## Repository Structure